 Bonus- Evernote can also save large PDFs.
 This is very helpful when I need to save a white paper or a research paper and have it all scannable by text.

 Evernote’s voice memos are useful for so many reasons.
 Record a business meeting, a presentation at an event, or even notes for your next article…all while you are out and about.
+I even record the sermons every Sunday as I take notes.
 You can tag and save them for easy retrieval in the future.

 When I see something that inspires me, I take a picture with my phone, then give it a title, tag it.
 Saved!
 When I think of a great article idea that I want to write in the future, I add it to a note of “Future Article Ideas” that serves as a constantly updated idea generator.